Return to On-site Working - Staff guidance

 - Isolate: As soon as you experience coronavirus symptoms, you should self-isolate for at least 10 days.
 Anyone else in your household should self-isolate for 14 days from when you started having symptoms.
 If a member of your household experiences symptoms you must self-isolate for 14 days for the start of their symptoms even if you are symptom-free.

-- Test: If you have symptoms you should order a coronavirus test immediately at nhs.uk/coronavirus or call 119 if you have no internet access.
-If a member of your household has symptoms they should order a test.
+- Test: If you have symptoms you should book a test immediately either via the University’s EAS at https://www.ox.ac.uk/coronavirus/health/covid-testing or the NHS at nhs.uk/coronavirus.
+Alternatively, call 119 if you have no internet access.
+If a member of your household has symptoms they should order a test via the NHS.
 Remain at home while you wait for the test results, and let your manager and departmental HR know what the results are when they arrive.

 - Results: If your test is positive you must complete the remainder of your 10-day self-isolation.
 Anyone in your household should also complete self-isolation for 14 days from when you started having symptoms.
 If your test is negative, you and other household members no longer need to isolate but if you feel unwell, you may have a different illness that could spread to other people, so stay at home until you feel better.

 An unclear, void, borderline or inconclusive result means it's not possible to say for certain if you had coronavirus when the test was done.
-If this happens, you may be advised to ask for another coronavirus test.
+If this happens, you may be advised to ask for another coronavirus test (follow the above guidance to book a test).
 Do this as soon as possible, as the test is most accurate within a few days of your symptoms starting.
 If you're not able to have another test, you and anyone you live with must keep self-isolating.
 If you have symptoms, self-isolate for at least 10 days from when your symptoms started.
 Anyone you live with who does not have symptoms must self-isolate for 14 days.

-- Share contacts: If you test positive for coronavirus, the NHS Test and Trace service will send you a text or email alert or call you within 24 hours with instructions of how to share details of people you have been in close, recent contact with and places you have visited.
+- Share contacts: If you test positive for COVID-19 (regardless of whether you were tested via the EAS or NHS), the NHS Test and Trace service will send you a text or email alert or call you within 24 hours with instructions of how to share details of people you have been in close, recent contact with and places you have visited.
 It is important that you respond as soon as possible so that they can give appropriate advice to those who need it.
-You will be asked to do this online via a secure website or you will be called by one of our NHS contact tracers.
+You will be asked to do this online via a secure website or you will be called by one of the NHS contact tracers.
 Find out about being contacted by NHS Test and Trace after testing positive for coronavirus.

 How NHS Test and Trace works for those who have been in close contact with someone who tested positive for coronavirus